Markets Right Now: Energy stocks lead US indexes lower

 4:00 p.m.

-Stocks are ending slightly lower on Wall Street as energy companies slide along with the price of crude oil.
+Stocks are ending lower on Wall Street but recouped some of the ground they had lost earlier in the day.

 11:45 a.m.